One human language

 Do children learn to talk by just copying adults, gradually getting better until the copying is perfect?
-In a way that surprises some, it is now thought by many that the only possible answer is: No.
+In a way that surprises some, the only possible answer is: No.

 Of course, children copy what they hear.
 That is often painfully obvious.
 But this can’t be the whole story.